-The Default Configuration tab Figure 4 provides several different preset configurations of the codec.
+The Preset Configuration tab Figure 4 provides several different preset configurations of the codec.
 The Preset Configurations buttons allow the user to choose from the provided defaults.
-When the selection is made, the Preset Configuration Description are shows a summary of the codec setup associated with the choice made.
-If the choice is acceptable, the Load button can be pressed and the preset configuration will be loaded into the codec.
-The user can change to the Command Line Interface tab (see Figure 27) to view the actual settings that were programmed into the codec.
+When the selection is made, the Preset Configuration Description shows a summary of the codec setup associated with the choice made.
+If the choice is acceptable, the Load button can be pressed, and the preset configuration is loaded into the codec.
+The user can select the Command Line Interface tab (see Figure 27) to view the actual settings that were programmed into the codec.

 Figure 4.
-Preset Configuration Tab
+Default Configuration Tab